hashicorp/nomad/website/source/guides/acl.html.markdown

 A client ACL token can be associated with multiple policies, and a request is allowed if _any_ of the associated policies grant the capability.
 Management tokens cannot be associated with policies because they are granted all capabilities.

 The special `anonymous` policy can be defined to grant capabilities to requests which are made anonymously.
-If a request is made to Nomad without the `X-Nomad-Token` header specified, then it is an anonymous request.
+An anonymous request is a request made to Nomad without the `X-Nomad-Token` header specified.
 This can be used to allow anonymous users to list jobs and view their status, while requiring authenticated requests to submit new jobs or modify existing jobs.
 By default, there is no `anonymous` policy set meaning all anonymous requests are denied.

 ### ACL Tokens